sdobrer2005/Example-in-SAS/Results/Docs/Ttest.md

 This is created by Macro Ttest
 At the next stage all data sets are combined in final dataset in Macro Sets

+The main program created 3 independent data set from IRIS data set, and Ttest macro run for all 3 variables and pair of Species.
+The data sets created by main program are: SetosaVersicolor, SetosaVirginica, SetosaVersicolor.
+The t-test macro runs for all 4 variables from the Iris file and created 4 independent data sets: final_SepalLength, final_SepalWidth, final_PetalLength, final_PetalWidth.

+After that three final combined output files are created: final_SetosaVersicolor, final_SetosaVirginica, final_SetosaVersicolor

 ---
 ## Final Output Dataset

-The macro creates one final dataset for each analyzed variable (`final_variable_name`) and then combines all individual datasets into one master dataset (`final_&dat`).

 The final dataset includes:

-- Mean estimates and confidence intervals from PROC TTEST
+- Mean estimates and confidence intervals (I decided to keep those in independent variables, however, output data can be change to Mean (Lower95%CI,Upper95%CI) using simple data manipulation.
+You can use it as an exersice to learn how to modify data set for what you need for final output for abstract/paper and etc.
 - Selected t-test results based on the variance comparison test:
-  - pooled t-test when equal variances are assumed
+  - Pooled t-test when equal variances are assumed
   - Satterthwaite (Welch) t-test when equal variances are not assumed
 - T-value for mean comparison (`tValue`)
 - Probability value for mean comparison (`Probt`)